EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 module.exports = router;
 ```

-Notice that we name the route within the get method on the router object in the first argument, and attach our index function in the second argument.
+Notice that we name the route within the get method on the router object
+in the first argument, and attach our index function in the second
+argument.

+This is the pattern for making all routes with Express!

-Now we should be able to see an index of our burgers at `localhost:3000/burgers`.
+Now we should be able to see an index of our burgers at
+`localhost:3000/burgers`.

 ##### Take Note!

-Even though we can set up our routes in any way we choose, we're going to set up our website with a RESTful architecture.
-This has as much to do with convention as keeping your code clean and easily understood.
+Even though we can set up our routes in any way we choose, we're going
+to set up our website with a RESTful architecture.
+This has as much to
+do with convention as keeping your code clean and easily understood.

 #### Burger Show Route

 We now need to find a way to access a singular burger in our site.
+We'll
-We'll set this up restfully and access them by an id.
-This time, lets start in the routes:
+set this up restfully and access them by an id.
+This time, lets start in
+the routes:

 ```javascript
 // burgers resource paths: